International calls for Turkey to moderate its attacks in Syria

 The Turkish air force on Sunday launched the call “Operation Claw-Sword“, a series of airstrikes against PKK and YPG positions in northern Iraq and Syria, which left nearly 40 dead on Syrian soil, according to the Syrian Observatory for Human Rights (OSDH).

+(Also: Arrested for attack in Istanbul would be from Syria according to Turkish authorities)

-On Tuesday, a new Turkish drone strike targeted a joint base in Syria between Kurdish forces and the US-led international anti-jihadist coalition.
+On Tuesdaya new attack with Turkish drones targeted a joint base in Syria of Kurdish forces and the international anti-jihadist coalition, led by the United States.
 The base is located 25 kilometers north of the city of Hasaka, a Kurdish spokesman told AFP, and the attack left two Kurdish fighters dead, Kurdish forces and the OSDH said.

 We responded to this ferocious attack that claimed the lives of six innocent people